This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 I’m going to let you in on a secret.
 You don’t HAVE to use a toner.
 But if you want to use one, you can tackle a different number of skin issues with the simple swipe of a cotton round.

 For skin that is extra parched, grab a hydrating toner.
-To help with fine lines, dull skin, and texture grab an AHA based toner.
+To help with fine lines, dull skin, and texture grab an exfoliating toner with AHAs or PHAs.

 You really want to pick a serum that targets specific issues for your skin, since the serum is a workhorse.
 If your skin is not sensitive, you can use some powerful ingredients without destroying your skin.

 You could use a Vitamin C product to help fade dark spots and discolorations.
-If you are concerned about fine lines and wrinkles, pick a good anti-aging serum.
+To help with fine lines and wrinkles, use a retinoid serum at night.
+Don’t want to us retinol?
+Try a serum with AHAs.

 Recommended reading: The Best Facial Serums